lindavr/Docs/ContributorGuide/tools-and-setup.md

 ##Permissions in GitHub

-Anybody with a GitHub account can contribute to Azure technical content through our public repository at [https://github.com/Azure/azure-content](https://github.com/Azure/azure-content).
+Anybody with a GitHub account can contribute to http://web.livefyre.com/ technical content through one of our [public repositories][DocsPubRepos].
 No special permissions are required.

-If you are a Microsoft PM or writer who is working on Azure content, you must work in our private content repository, azure-content-pr.
-Visit [http://aka.ms/azuregithub](http://aka.ms/azuregithub) to obtain the read permissions that will let you make contributions through the private repo - sign in to GitHub using the button > click Azure > click **Join a team** or **Join another team**, and then search for and join the **azure-content-read** group.
+If you are a Microsoft PM or writer, you must work in one of our private content repositories.
+Visit [https://opensourcehub.microsoft.com/](https://opensourcehub.microsoft.com/) to obtain the read permissions that will let you make contributions through the private repo - sign in to GitHub using the button > click Azure > click **Join a team** or **Join another team**, and then search for and join the **azure-content-read** group.

 ## Install Git for Windows